 - A Faraday pouch could help prevent the theft of your vehicle

-- Using a steering wheel lock is still a very good way of preventing your car being stolen.
-Make sure you have the right car insurance so you’re covered if the worst does happen
+- Using a steering wheel lock is still a good way of preventing your car being stolen

 As automotive technology becomes ever more advanced in its capabilities, we assume we’ll be better protected from car theft.
 After all that’s the point in developing new security features.
-But according to the DVLA, 2019 saw car theft figures rocket in the UK – up to 56,288 cases– an alarming 48.7% increase from the last 5 years.
+But according to the most recent Home Office statistics, vehicle theft has increased by an alarming 50 per cent over five years.
+More than 56,000 vehicles are stolen in the UK each year, though some experts suggest the real number could be higher.

 Once a particular vehicle has been chosen, criminals use widely available signal relay devices to ‘trick’ the car into thinking the correct key is present by amplifying its signal and as soon as the thieves get access, all it takes is a touch of a button to start the engine and drive away.